build-on-aws/bedrock-agent-txt2sql/README.md

 ![Lambda resource policy](Streamlit_App/images/lambda_resource_policy.png)

 - We also need to provide this Lambda function permissions to interact with an S3 bucket, and Amazon Athena service.
-While on the `Configuration` tab -> `Permissions` secion, select the Role name:
+While on the `Configuration` tab -> `Permissions` section, select the Role name:

 ![Lambda role name 1](Streamlit_App/images/lambda_role1.png)